 Unfortunately, it is almost impossible to trace the documentation of private homes because, unlike in the religious sphere, they were not obliged to account to anybody for their activities and their trade.
 There is little information about expeditions of nobles of which we are aware.
-We know, for example, of the Viceroy Count of Lemos who, on his journey to the New World in 1667, brought to his retinue Tomás de Torrejón y Velasco (chapel master of the cathedral of Lima since 1676), very well-known nowadays in the musical field thanks, among other things, to the numerous preserved villancicos, and Lucas Ruiz de Ribayaz, less known but interesting for this research, as will be seen later.
-However, almost no trace of the musical activity that took place in the great houses of the aristocracy remains.
-The Count of Lemos and his successor, the viceroy Count of Monclova, despite their being prominent figures in the Spanish-American world of the time, have not left any documentation that speaks of the important musical activity that was to take place at the time in their homes.
-Their name was passed on to posterity only thanks to Torrejón de Velasco (the Count of Lemos for having introduced him to the New World and the Count of Monclova for having commissioned the opera La Púrpura de la rosa, to a libretto by Calderón).
+We know, for example, of the Viceroy Count of Lemos who, on his journey to the New World in 1667, brought to his retinue Tomás de Torrejón y Velasco (chapel master of the cathedral of Lima since 1676), very well-known nowadays in the musical field thanks, among other things,

-40 The use of indigenous people inside the musical chapels was particularly in fashion given the savings that followed: many of these natives were yanaconas (they had to contribute free of charge with some services in order to be exempt from paying taxes).
+41 The use of indigenous people inside the musical chapels was particularly in fashion given the savings that followed: many of these natives were yanaconas (they had to contribute free of charge with some services in order to be exempt from paying taxes).

-41 Leonardo Waisman, "La música en la America española," in Historia de la música en España e Hispano América, 1st ed., vol. 4, 8 vols.
+42 Leonardo Waisman, "La musica en la America española," in Historia de la música en España e Hispano América, 1st ed., vol. 4, 8 vols.
 (Madrid: Fondo de Cultura Económica, 2014), p.
 560.